Cultural Muslims

-Cultural Muslims or Nominal Muslim or Non-practising/observing Muslims are religiously non-practicing or secular or irreligious individuals who still identify with Islam due to family backgrounds, personal experiences, or the social and cultural environment in which they grew up.
-The concept of a cultural Muslimsomeone who identifies as a Muslim yet is not religiousis not always met with acceptance in conservative Islamic communities.
+Cultural Muslims, also known as nominal Muslims, non-practicing Muslims or non-observing Muslims, are people who identify as Muslim but are not religious.
+They may variously be non-observing, secular, irreligious, or individuals who still identify with Islam due to belief, sprituality, family backgrounds, personal experiences, ethnic and national heritage, or the social and cultural environment in which they grew up.

-Cultural Muslims can be found across the world, especially in the Balkans, Central Asia, Europe, Maghreb, the Middle East, Russia, Turkey, Singapore, Malaysia, Indonesia and the United States.
-In several countries, self-reported Muslims practice the religion at low levels, and for some their "Muslim" identity associated with cultural or ethnic or national heritage rather than merely religious faith.
+Cultural Muslims can be found across the world, but especially in the Balkans, Central Asia, Europe, the Maghreb, various countries in South Asia and West Asia, Russia, Turkey, Singapore, Malaysia, Indonesia and the United States.
+In several countries and regions, self-reported Muslims practice the religion at low levels, and for some, their "Muslim" identity is associated with cultural or ethnic or national heritage, rather than merely religious faith.

+The concept is not always met with acceptance in Islamic communities.
+Cultural Muslims may be classified as kafir (non-believers) by many religious fundamentalist Muslims.